Extracting Moore Machines from Transformers using Queries and Counterexamples: Extracting State Machines

+On transformers not trained as membership predictors, we cannot directly apply the extraction method previously described.
+However, as covered in Section \ref{sec:generalised-training-task}, some of the alternative training tasks map to a labelling over the automaton's states.
+As a Moore machine is the formal description of such a labelling we cover all these tasks by extending the method to extract Moore machines.

-To find Moore machines instead of DFAs we use a generalisation of $L^*$.
-More specifically, we learn a single Moore machine, which is a special case of the Moore machine product considered by \citet{moerman2019product}.
-As opposed to learning DFAs, learning Moore machines allows us to consider transformers with an arbitrary output alphabet.
+To extract Moore machines instead of DFAs, we use a generalisation of $L^*$.
+This generalisation is a special case of an existing extension of $L^*$ that learns product Moore machines \cite{moerman2019product}.
+We briefly describe this special case here.

+Internally, the learner keeps track of an observation table $\mathcal{O}$, where answers to membership queries are stored and from which proposals are constructed.